marcoskirsch/nodemcu-httpserver/README.md

          -- code goes here
       end

    Use the _connection_ parameter to send the response back to the client.
-Note that you are in charge of sending the HTTP header.
+   Note that you are in charge of sending the HTTP header, but you can use the bundled httpserver-header.lua script for that.
+See how other examples do it.
    The _args_ parameter is a Lua table that contains any arguments sent by the client in the GET request.

    For example, if the client requests _http://2.2.2.2/foo.lua?color=red_ then the server will execute the function in your Lua script _foo.lua_ and pass in _connection_ and _args_, where _args.color = "red"_.

-   If you are going to be sending lots (as in over a KB) of data in your script, you should yield the thread/coroutine every now and then in order to avoid overflowing the send buffer in the microcontroller.
-Use:
+#### Very important: yielding after send

+   nodemcu-firmware does not support queueing multiple send operations.
+So in order to get things to work, nodemcu-httsperver uses Lua coroutines.
+In your script, after every

+      connection.send(foo)

+   you must ensure that you call

       coroutine.yield()

+   *except on the very last one*.
+This is because the server will resume your script after the send operation finished.
+   Memory is tight so it's likely that you will need multiple sends.
+Be careful.
+Also be careful not to send too much data in a single operation or you risk overflowing the chip's send buffer.

-   Look at the included example scripts for more ideas.
+   Look at the included example scripts for plenty of ideas.

 ### Example: Garage door opener